 Plants react to the world around them but they always move at their own pace.
 Sometimes we want plants to grow faster but ultimately they are the ones who dictate the speed!

 We are all unique and have different needs.
 We cannot please everybody.
 Some may want you to do things differently or at a different pace but ultimately you need to be true to yourself.
-It’s important to move at a pace that will improve your wellbeing rather than impair it.
+Move at a speed that will improve your well-being.

 Let’s be thankful for plants and the valuable lessons they teach us.
 Whether grown indoors or outdoors, plants do us a world of good.